-Delicious Monkey Bread Muffins are easy to make with refrigerated biscuits!
+EASY Monkey Bread Muffins recipe made with refrigerated biscuits!
+You’re going to love how easy these are!
 They are a single serving alternative to Monkey Bread in muffin form!
+WARNING: They are addictive because they’re so good!

 I’ve been hearing alot about Monkey Bread on all the blogs but I never really knew what Monkey Bread was.
 When I first heard of it I was expecting something that looked like a monkey, but I didn’t see anything that looked like a primate.
 So I looked up where the word Monkey Bread comes from and here is what Wikipedia told me: